-Hillels operate in 55 countries, 18 time zones, 11 languages, and 5 continents.
+Hillels operate in 20 time zones, 11 languages, and 4 continents.

 Hillel’s expansive global infrastructure ensures that, each year, we reach hundreds of thousands of Jewish students.
 From Texas to Tel Aviv, Toronto to Tbilisi, Hillel is the address for Jewish student life.
-There are more than 55 Hillels outside of the United States, in Argentina, Australia, Azerbaijan, Belarus, Brazil, Canada, Georgia, Israel, Moldova, Russia, Ukraine, the United Kingdom, Uruguay, and Uzbekistan.
+There are more than 30 Hillels outside of the United States, in Argentina, Azerbaijan, Belarus, Brazil, Canada, France, Georgia, Germany, Hungary, Israel, Moldova, Poland, Russia, Ukraine, and Uruguay.
 Around the world, Hillel customizes its work to the unique elements of Jewish students, communities, and universities.

 Hillel in Israel

 More Jewish students live in Israel than in any other country in the world.
 Yet, while young Israelis speak Hebrew and follow the Jewish calendar, many perceive Jewish tradition as irrelevant to their lives.
 Hillel Israel offers a diverse array of activities that connect Israelis to a different kind of Judaism, and has tripled its reach in the past decade.

 Hillel Israel’s experience proves that the best way to involve Israeli young adults is to create thought-provoking opportunities that they can share with other young Jews from around the world.